FMuro/matching/README.md

 $ matching --list path/to/names.txt --folder path/to/myfolder
 ```

-The output is a folder `myfolder_matching` within the current location containing the renamed PDF files.
+The output is a folder `myfolder_matched` within the current location containing the renamed PDF files.

 The option `-v` prints a list of the form `file name | matched name | score` in decreasing failure likelihood order for you to check if there are errors.